 Internet2 provides access to high-performance networking for participating members, as well as other organizations whose connectivity benefits higher education in the United States.
 Internet2 exists to advance the goal of facilitating and enabling the development of advanced network applications, services, and content that enable routine collaboration on instructional, clinical, and/or research projects, services, and content among participants.
 Any organization that subscribes to or uses Internet2 services through a connector, through a direct connection, or through any other route is considered to be an Internet2 Network Participant.
 Participants may be Primary or Sponsored.
-Within the Sponsored Participation category there are two classes, Sponsored Individual Institutions, and Sponsored Educational Group Participant (SEGP)/U.S. UCAN.
+Within the Sponsored Participation category there are two classes, Sponsored Individual Institutions, and the Internet2 Community Anchor Program (CAP).

 Primary Network Participants

-Primary Participants are typically colleges and universities, but may also be other types of research organizations with the capability of committing and deploying the substantial resources necessary to implement Internet2 capabilities.
-Primary Network Participants include Level 1 and Level 2 University members, some Level 3 University members (at their option), and affiliate (including federal affiliates) and corporate members with Collaboration Site Status.
+Primary Participants are typically colleges and universities, but may also be other types of research organizations with the capability of committing and deploying the substantial resources necessary to implement Internet2 Network capabilities.
+All Internet2 Higher Education Members are also Primary Network Participants.
+Affiliate (including federal affiliates) and industry members may also choose to become Primary Network Participants.

 Sponsored participants are individual institutions (including not-for-profit or for-profit organizations) that require routine collaboration on instructional, clinical, and/or research projects, services, and content with Internet2 University participants or with other Sponsored Participants.
 Such organizations typically are either not eligible or not able to become Internet2 members but are able to connect to the Internet2 network via Internet2 network connectors.